 History of the Yorkshire Museum

-The museum was opened in 1830 by the Yorkshire Philosophical Society and was one of the first purpose-built museums in the country.
+The Yorkshire Museum was one of the earliest purpose-built museums in the country.